 Because the National Register deals with "historic" properties, the program provides a working definition of the line separating historic from contemporary periods by establishing a policy that eligible properties should be at least 50 years old.
-This requirement provides a reasonable historic perspective from which to evaluate properties, and helps ensure that judgments of significance have withstood the tests of time and scholarly analysis and are not merely the results of passing interest or enthusiasm.9 Properties less than 50 years old may be accepted if they are exceptionally significant.
+This requirement provides a reasonable historic perspective from which to evaluate properties, and helps ensure that judgments of significance have withstood the tests of time and scholarly analysis and are not merely the results of passing interest or enthusiasm.14 Properties less than 50 years old may be accepted if they are exceptionally significant.
 Exceptional significance does not necessarily mean national significance.
 Properties may be exceptionally significant within their communities or States by virtue of their extraordinary impact in certain periods or fields of history, as rare or exceptionally intact examples of particularly fragile or transitory types of resources, or for their relative age or importance in communities that are young or retain few remnants of their past.
 Decisions about a property's exceptional significance can be made only after comparing it to other properties with similar associations and qualities within the appropriate geographical context.
 The reasons why the selected property is considered exceptionally significant must then be explained.
-This requires knowledge of the area and of the type of property being considered to allow the identification of qualities that distinguish a resource as exceptional among a field of similar properties.
-Post offices determined not to be exceptionally significant should be reevaluated when they reach 50 years of age.
+This requires knowledge of the area and the type of property being considered to allow the identification of qualities that distinguish a resource as exceptional among a field of similar properties.